Looking back on my twenties it is easy to see that I knew nothing about managing money. I made a lot of mistakes and a lot of poor financial choices.

 3. Retirement is a real thing.

 When you are in your 20’s it is almost inconceivable that one day you’ll be 40 let alone old enough to retire, but it happens.
 And I swear it feels like overnight.
 I honestly never gave retirement any thought until my husband and I was facing an early retirement in our mid-40’s.
 So I can tell you from experience – retirement is a real thing and planning for it is the best way to make the most of it.
 Since the average life expectancy is 81 for women and 76 for men, it is highly likely that you’ll reach retirement age.
 The sad news is according to the Government Accountability Office (GAO), around 29% of households age 55 and older don’t have retirement savings or a pension.
 My biggest piece of advice – start planning now.

 I have zero regrets on my past choices because I learned from each one.
 Do I wish I had a better understanding of finances when I was younger?
 Absolutely.
 But while I cannot undo my past financial missteps and blunders I can pass down what I learned so you won’t make the same mistakes.
 My goal here is that you’ll take the time and learn to budget.
 You’ll do one for yourself or if you are married, together as a couple.
 I hope you’ll live within (and maybe even under) your means, staying clear of any all and debt.
 And my last hope is that you’ll plan for your retirement now.
 It is never too late to begin investing in your future.

 Have some questions on how to improve your financial fitness?
 Let us know – we are always looking for blog post ideas.
-Also, as financial coaches, we can help you improve your financial fitness.
-Sign up for a coaching session today!
+Also, as financial planners, we can help you improve your financial fitness.
+Reach out to schedule a chat today.